Addressing Bias in Online Selection with Limited Budget of Comparisons: Formal problem

 We assume that comparing candidates of the same group is free, while comparing two candidates of different groups is costly.
 To address the latter case, we consider that a budget $B \geq 0$ is given for comparisons and we propose two models: the algorithm can pay a cost of $1$ in order to: \begin{enumerate} \item compare a two already observed candidates $x_t$ and $x_s$ belonging to different group, \item determine if the current candidate is the best candidate seen so far among all the groups. \end{enumerate} For simplicity, we focus on the second model.
 However, we explain during the paper how our algorithms adapt to the first model and the cost they incur.

-In the online setting, when a candidate arrives, the algorithm can choose to select them, halting the process, or it can choose to skip them, moving on to the next one---hoping to find a better candidate in the future.
+When a new candidate arrives, the algorithm can choose to select them, halting the process, or it can choose to skip them, moving on to the next one---hoping to find a better candidate in the future.
 Once a candidate has been rejected, they cannot be recalled---the decisions are irreversible.
 Given the total number of candidates $N$, the probabilities $(\lambda_k)_{k \in [K]}$ characterizing the group membership, and a budget $B$, the goal is to derive an algorithm that maximizes the probability of selecting the best overall candidate.
-In all the following, we refer to the problem as the $(K,B)$-secretary problem
+We refer to the problem as the $(K,B)$-secretary problem